Organizing Committee

 Meizi Liu, Takeda

-Meizi Liu currently serves as a Senior Manager of Statistics at Takeda, where she is the study lead for several early-phase trials in oncology and cell therapy.
+Meizi Liu Meizi Liu currently serves as a Senior Manager of Statistics at Takeda, where she is the study lead for several early-phase trials in oncology and cell therapy.
 Prior to her role at Takeda, Meizi earned her Ph.D. in biostatistics from the University of Chicago.
 With a strong foundation in statistical science, Meizi has co-authored various publications in peer-reviewed statistical journals, focusing on areas such as dose optimization, Bayesian dynamic borrowing, and Bayesian adaptive designs in clinical trials.

 Claude Petit, Astellas